Joe Prunty

-Joe Prunty (born February 12, 1969) is an American professional basketball coach who is an assistant coach for the Atlanta Hawks of the National Basketball Association (NBA).
-Previously, he served as the interim head coach of the Milwaukee Bucks in 2018 and was the head coach of the Great Britain men's national basketball team from June 2013 until September 2017.
+Joe Prunty (born February 12, 1969) is an American professional basketball coach who is an assistant coach for the Orlando Magic of the National Basketball Association (NBA).
+Previously, he served as an assistant coach and interim head coach for the Milwaukee Bucks and Atlanta Hawks.
+He was also the head coach of the Great Britain national team from June 2013 until September 2017.

 Early career

-Prunty was born in Sunnyvale, California and graduated from Fremont High School.
+Prunty was born in Sunnyvale, California, and graduated from Fremont High School.
 He played college basketball at De Anza College in Cupertino, California before going on to earn a bachelor's degree in Speech Communications from Cal Poly, San Luis Obispo.
 He began his coaching career in 1992 in San Diego, California, coaching at University of San Diego High School and St. Augustine High School.
 During his time as a high school coach, former Sacramento Kings head coach Luke Walton, former Chicago Cubs pitcher Mark Prior, and former Chicago White Sox outfielder Carlos Quentin were among his players.
 Before being a professional basketball coach, he previously worked as a beer salesman for Anheuser-Busch products in San Diego.